nateemma/strategies/README.md

 <br>
 the command will give a list of pairs that pass the filters.
 You can then cut&paste the list into your test config file.
 Remember to change single quotes (\') to double quotes (\") though.

+I do *not* provide example config files for dryrun and live modes, because those have to contain your API keys to use the exchange.
+You not include those either if you copy any of this and put it on github.